 - RWI analyses the determinants of educational decisions and returns to education.
-In this research area, RWI has a specific focus on vocational education and lifelong learning and on the impact of education on labor market outcomes.
+In this research area, the particular focus of research is on higher education, training (vocational ecuation, lifelong learning) and the impact of education on labor market outcomes.

-- The analysis of the causal impact of reforms to the educational system is central to RWI’s work.
-These studies are carried out in Germany and in low-income countries.
+- RWI assesses the causal impact of reforms and policy measures in the educational sector in Germany and low-income countries.

-- The institute has written several policy reports on issues of economics of education for ministries and other public institutions such as the German Federal Employment Agency and, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+- The institute conducts policy studies on the economics of education for public sector clients, such as ministries, the German Federal Employment Agency and the GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit).

-- RWI has designed several surveys of individuals and companies.
-Together with the Institut for Employment Research (IAB), the German Institute for Adult Education – Leibniz Centre for Lifelong Learning (DIE) and and infas – Institute for Applied Social Sciences, RWI has, for example, established a longitudinal linked-employer-employee dataset on lifelong learning.
-The data has been made available to the public.
+- RWI designs individual and company surveys and is involved in data collection.
+For example, RWI, together with the Institute for Employment Research (IAB), the German Institute for Adult Education – Leibniz Centre for Lifelong Learning (DIE) and infas – Institute for Applied Social Sciences, established a longitudinal linked-employer-employee dataset on lifelong learning.
+Data are available for secondary use.
 More information.